8 Do not harden your hearts as in the rebellion, In the day of trial in the wilderness,

 The word “as” indicates a comparison of David’s generation to that of Moses.
-“The rebellion” refers to Massah and Meribah where the Israelites rejected Moses suggested that God would provide for them (Ps 95:8).
+“The rebellion” refers to Massah and Meribah, where the Israelites rejected Moses’ suggestion that God would provide for them (Ps 95:8).
 This happened shortly after their deliverance from Egypt at Rephidim (Ex 17:1-7).

-Israel again rebelled over lack of water at Kadesh 40 years later (Nu 20:2-13) The people of Israel then murmured against God for want of water two times.
-At both events and even during the intervening 40 years Israel showed a consistent pattern of going astray in their heart.
+Israel again rebelled over lack of water at Kadesh 40 years later (Nu 20:2-13).
+The people of Israel then murmured against God for want of water two times.
+At both events and even during the intervening 40 years, Israel showed a consistent pattern of going astray in their hearts.

-The word Greek word for “rebellion” comes from two words: alongside and to make bitter.
+The Greek word for “rebellion” comes from two words: alongside and to make bitter.
 This is an intense term carrying the idea of bitter provocation.
-The New Testament uses this word only here and verse 15.
-It is also used in Psalm 95:8 which this passage quotes.
+The New Testament uses this word only here and in verse 15.
+It is also used in the Greek text of Psalm 95:8, which this passage quotes.

 In the day of trial in the wilderness,

 In Numbers 14:11-22 Israel tested God and rejected His message.
 This was the episode at Kadesh-barnea.
 The Holy Spirit warned His readers not to repeat what Israel did in the wilderness.
-Having led Israel for 40 years through the wilderness they arrived at the border of the Promised Land.
-On the very verge of entering their “rest” they once again displayed their unbelief by rejecting the positive but realistic report from surveying the land by Caleb and Joshua (Nu 14:7-8, 11).
+Having led Israel for 40 years through the wilderness, God brought them to the border of the Promised Land.
+On the very verge of entering their “rest,” they once again displayed their unbelief by rejecting the positive but realistic report from surveying the land by Caleb and Joshua (Nu 14:7-8, 11).
 Their unbelief led to outright rebellion (Nu 14:9).
-They lost their privileges.
+They lost their privilege of entering the land.

-God puts us at spiritual crossroads to test our belief.
+God puts believers at spiritual crossroads to test our belief.

-God put Israel at a crossroad to test their belief in His provision.
+God put Israel at a crossroads to test their belief in His promises.
 However, they murmured at Meribah because there was no water.
 They focused their attention on the problem rather than on God’s promises.
 Their murmuring was an expression of their unbelief.